IntuitDeveloper/intuit-api-docs/docs/use-cases/project.md

 This page outlines -
 - The CRUD operations for Projects.
-- The CRUD operations for Invoice (sales transaction) and Bill (purchase transaction).
+- The CRUD operations for Invoice (sales transaction) with Projects.
+- The CRUD operations for Bill (purchase transaction) with Projects.

-Currently, we have added support for configuring project ID and reading back information about the project to which the transaction belongs to a few transactions.
+Currently, we have added support to a few transactions so that you can configure a project ID.
+This will allow you to read back information about the project to which this transaction belongs to (if any).
-These include:
+These include a few transactions like -
 - Supported sales Transactions for your customers -
     - Invoice
     - Invoice payment